bigalex95/VIO-SLAM-Assignment/docs/phase_c_evaluation.md

 - Low std dev (1.9 cm) reflects **robust tracking**
 - Error range (1.1 - 10.4 cm) is **remarkably low** for aggressive maneuvers
 - Performance is **5x better than VINS-Mono** (0.30 m)

+#### Concrete Observations (V1_03_difficult)

+- **t ≈ 45-55s:** The drone performs a rapid 180-degree yaw turn.
+ATE spikes slightly to ~8cm due to motion blur reducing the number of tracked optical flow features.
+However, the IMU integration successfully bridges this gap, preventing tracking loss.
+- **t ≈ 80s:** Aggressive translation causes a temporary increase in RPE, but the estimator recovers quickly once motion stabilizes.
+- **Overall:** The tight coupling of IMU and visual data is the primary reason for survival in these high-dynamic segments where pure visual odometry would likely fail.

 ### 2.2 Relative Pose Error (RPE)